fernand0labra/rai-agrihusky/README.md

-# Husky Velocity controller for GPS point navigation
+# Husky velocity controller for GPS point navigation

 This repository contains the implementation of a husky controller that receives position updates from GPS coordinates and orientation information from an onboard IMU.
 Two packages are available: ROS1 Noetic and ROS2 Humble.